superbenefit/WREEP-docs/pilot/readme.md

 The end-term goal of the WREEP Project is to pilot the proposed energy labeling protocol in [Durham Region](https://www.durham.ca/en/index.aspx), Canada.

 The proposed protocol will be used to augment Durham Region's ongoing residential energy retrofit efforts, requiring coordination among owners, occupants, utility providers, local governments and other entities.
-The WREEP project will accomplish this by convening a Pilot Stakeholder group to gather critical and signals of consent or dissent at key stages.
+The WREEP project will accomplish this by convening a Pilot Stakeholder group to gather important information and signals of consent or dissent at key stages.

 ## Pilot Stakeholders